acsone/click-odoo/README.rst

                                     tried in this order.
     --help                          Show this message and exit.

-Most options above are the same as ``odoo`` options and behave the identically.
+Most options above are the same as ``odoo`` options and behave identically.
-Additional options can be set in the the configuration file.
+Additional Odoo options can be set in the the configuration file.
 Note however that most server-related options (workers, http interface etc) are ignored because no server is actually started when running a script.